UsamaBafana/SC1015/README.md

 > [!IMPORTANT]
-> Which model is best used to predict death rate?
+> Which model is best used to predict the death rate?
 ----

 ## 5 Models were used: